Hey guys! I just added it up and realized I’ve earned $9,114 in extra money this year, on top of my regular salary. Woohoo, gig economy!

 Here’s a fun email I got from a buddy a few months ago…

 (If you can’t read it, the offer was to get paid to go buy buckets of pool chlorine at Costcos.)

 As much as I’d love to make quick cash for a few days, I cannot think of a more horrible second job than shopping at Costco.
 I turned this down and referred some other friends to help out.

 Another opportunity I got was to work as a personal assistant (PA) on some photo shoots for a production company here in Los Angeles.
 I used to work odd jobs for a friend a few years ago and the pay was quite good! $350 per day, and the job of a PA is to just drive people around, get coffees on set, order lunches and run general errands.
 I really liked being a PA, but the timing didn’t work out for this particular gig.

 Well, there you have it.
 That’s how I made an extra $9,114 with side jobs so far this year … by asking for work, striking up conversations with strangers, keeping up with old friends, taking advantage of bonuses and just generally keeping my eyes open for opportunities.

 More Ways to Make Extra Cash

 Budgets Are Sexy has a mega list of side hustle ideas for your inspiration.
+Also Millennial Money keeps an updated list of the best online jobs that pay well here, as well as best online jobs for teens!
 Are you a budding pet sitter, dog walker, freelance writer, social media manager, or even mystery shopper?
 There are so many creative ways to make money outside your main job!

 You guys doing any lucrative/fun/quirky freelance gigs these days?